No-Sew Universal Cuff Device For Better Utensil Control

 Back in occupational therapy school, my professors sometimes gave assignments requiring us to make therapy tools and games by hand.
 I loved these types of assignments: Hands-on creativity at its best.
 It’s one of the many reasons I love OT!

-One day, as our class gathered around the therapy table for a demo on how to safely transfer a patient our first year of school, our professor, with her witty sense of humor and quick with a joke personality, showed us how to make this crazy easy universal cuff using a scrunchie.
+One day, as our class gathered around the therapy table for a demo on how to safely transfer a patient our first year of school.
+Our professor, with her witty sense of humor and quick with a joke personality, showed us how to make this crazy easy universal cuffs using a scrunchie.
 Mrs. Mary, my professor, was pretty awesome.

 Of course, at the time, I had no idea a scrunchie could serve as a universal cuff.
-Yes, you can get out the sewing machine, and I will do that tutorial one day soon, but I definitely couldn’t skip this easy, keep it in your back pocket in case you need it tutorial.
+Yes, you can get out the sewing machine or a roll of duct tape, and I will do that tutorial one day soon, but I definitely couldn’t skip this easy, keep it in your back pocket in case you need it tutorial.

 To Mrs. Mary, one of my fabulous professors, I am so grateful for your words of wisdom, guidance, and passion for all things OT.
 My experience in OT school was pretty great, I must say.